nulljcd/gpu-pt/README.md

 # gpu-pt
-A very simple gpu side path tracer for learning purposes.
+A simple gpu side path tracer for learning purposes.

 ## Features
 - Rendered on the gpu using wgpu